RobotLocomotion/drake/manipulation/models/iiwa_description/README.md

 Beware when generating the URDF files as some of them might have been edited manually.

-# Additonal Edits
+## Additional Edits

-## Velocity and effort Limits
+### Velocity and Effort Limits

-Velocity and effort limits are added to the xacro files, and then manually merged into the hand-edited files.
+Velocity and effort limits have been added to the xacro files, and then manually merged into the hand-edited files.

 The limits were derived from the third table at page 30 of the followking KUKA brochure: